-- Get a physical exam by a medical doctor.
-What does this have to do with loneliness?
+What does seeing a medical doctor have to do with loneliness?
 Maybe nothing, maybe a lot.
-If you have a physical condition that zaps your energy, then getting care may make friendships easier.
-My adult daughter, for instance, had undiagnosed hypothyroidism and slept A LOT and feel down deep sad.
-Then a blood test revealed the core physical problem, she began prescribed medication, and she reengaged with her friends and coworkers.
+If you have a physical condition that zaps your energy, then getting care may help make friendships easier.

-- Take a risk and show love to others.
-I remember when our family moved to a new town and I desperately wanted to make friends in my new church.
-For a month or so the church ladies talked to me, then nothing.
+I remember when our family moved to a new town where I knew no one.
+My thought: “Find friends at my new church!”
+And for a month or so the church ladies talked to me, then nada.
+Barley a peep!
 Feeling lonely and deserted, I prayed, “Lord, make the church ladies show me hospitality and friendship.”

-Amazing to me, as I reached out to the women (see solution #5), I felt more connected.
-I cannot say that all the loneliness fluttered away.
+Amazing to me, as I reached out to the women, I connected.
+Did all my loneliness flutter away?
+Not at all.
 But I felt better and, more important, I was doing what God directed.
-A woman on a stamp-out-loneliness mission!

 Show hospitality to one another without grumbling.
 1 Peter 4:9